Uberi/University-Notes/PHIL350/PHIL350.md

 By virtue theory, moral/religious/aesthetic knowledge requires virtues, such as the virtue of figuring this out for oneself, a virtue that cannot be transferred via testimony.

-Basically, these theories push the testimonial asymmetry into knowledge asymmetry.
 Hazlett rejects all of these, and proposes a social theory instead: moral/religious/aesthetic knowledge is socially valuable, and testimony cannot transfer the social value via testimony - beliefs are not worth as much when they were just formed by testimony, since they reduce diversity of knowledge.
-In other words, testomonial beliefs are bad when they are bad for society.
+In other words, testimonial beliefs are bad when they are bad for society.

+One objection to these theories is that they make knowledge asymmetric.
+For example, why is moral/religious/aesthetic knowledge more socially valuable?

 # 14/10/15